roberttaylor426/exercises/unix-tools/exercises.md

 1. Create an encrypted tunnel onto a machine.
 2. Create a reverse encrypted tunnel from a remote machine onto a local machine.
+3. Start a process on a remote server and detach from it so that when the session is closed the process continues to run.

 # vim